cms-btv-pog/jet-tagging-sf/README.md

 # Jet Tagging Scale Factors Measurement

+### Scale factor method

+The scale factors calculated with this repository are designed to calibrate the shape of b-tagging discriminants (currently DeepCSV and DeepJet) for heavy flavor and light flavor jets.

 ### Implementation Info

 The *Luigi Analysis Workflow* (**law**) package is used to structure the scale factor measurement.